jinenv/faye/docs/concurrent_directive.md

     - **Action:** Execute the Alembic migration process (`revision` -> `edit` -> `upgrade head`) to drop this column from the database schema.
 2.  **UI Consistency Pass:**
     - **Task:** Perform a final pass on all bot embeds and messages.
-    - **Action:** Ensure consistent terminology ("Sigil," "Moonglow"), clear formatting, and helpful error messages across the entire bot.
+    - **Action:** Ensure consistent terminology ("Sigil," "Virelite"), clear formatting, and helpful error messages across the entire bot.

 ---
 ### 5 • Pre-Merge & Deployment Checklist